-SW 01 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 5: Transport, Infrastructure, Energy & Communications, and other relevant chapters of the County Longford Development Plan 2021-2027.
-SW 02 Pursue the resolution of surface water drainage issues as required throughout the town, in conjunction with Uisce Éireann as appropriate.
-Changing the urban landscape to a more sustainable one that seeks to mimic the natural water balance is important for both new and existing developments.
-SW 03 Require all proposed development to provide sufficient surface water drainage facilities, including attenuation and evidence of outfall suitability and capacity, and how such water is to be sufficiently treated prior to disposal in order to prevent pollution.
-SW 04 Provide surface water attenuation measures where it is considered that the surface water run-off levels exceed permissible discharge rates.
-Storm water run-off design should be carried out in accordance with Sustainable Drainage Standards (SUDS) best operating practice.
-SW 05 Minimise flood risk arising from pluvial (surface water) flooding in Longford Town by promoting the use of nature-based solutions including sustainable drainage systems (SuDS), minimising extent of hard surfaces/paving, and smart solutions such as innovative green infrastructure.
-SW 06 Prohibit the discharge of surface water run-off into foul sewage systems.
-SW 07 Maintain, improve and enhance the environmental and ecological quality of surface waters and groundwater in Longford Town in conjunction with the EPA and in accordance with the River Basin Management Plan for Ireland 2022-2027 and future cycles of this Plan.
+SW 01Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 5: Transport, Infrastructure, Energy

+& Communications, and other relevant chapters of the County Longford Development Plan 2021-2027.

+- SW 02 Pursue the resolution of surface water drainage issues as required throughout the town, in conjunction with Uisce Eireann as appropriate. - SW 03 Require all proposed development to provide sufficient surface water drainage facilities, including attenuation and evidence of outfall suitability and capacity, and how such water is to be sufficiently treated prior to disposal in order to prevent pollution. - SW 04 Provide surface water attenuation measures where it is considered that the surface water run-off levels exceed permissible discharge rates.
+Storm water run-off design should be carried out in accordance with Sustainable Drainage Standards (SUDS) best operating practice. - SW 05 Minimise flood risk arising from pluvial (surface water) flooding in Longford Town by promoting the use of nature-based solutions including sustainable drainage systems (SuDS), minimising extent of hard surfaces/paving, and smart solutions such as innovative green infrastructure. - SW 06 Prohibit the discharge of surface water run-off into foul sewage systems. - SW 07 Maintain, improve and enhance the environmental and ecological quality of surface waters and groundwater in Longford Town in conjunction with the EPA and in accordance with the River Basin Management Plan for Ireland 2022-2027 and future cycles of this Plan.